SalesforceLabs/OrgCheck/docs/tech_datastore_apexclasses.md

 ### Code coverage information about Apex Classes

-In OrgCheck, we get the global code coverage from Salesforce (table
+In Org Check, we get the global code coverage from Salesforce (table
 ***ApexCodeCoverageAggregate*** in Tooling API) and we also get the list of unit tests that participate in that coverage (table
 ***ApexCodeCoverage*** in Tooling API).